Skip to content

 The IPCC AR6 presents a strong body of scientific evidence that it is unequivocal that humans have caused the earth’s climate to warm, with a likely human contribution of 0.8 to 1.3 degrees Celsius to global mean temperature since the late 1800s.
 But what does this anthropogenic global warming mean for Atlantic hurricane activity, or global tropical cyclone activity?
 Here, we address these questions, starting with those conclusions where we have relatively more confidence.
 The main text of this web page gives more background discussion.
 “Detectable” change here will refer to a change that is large enough to be clearly distinguishable from the variability due to natural causes.
 Our main conclusions are:

-• Tropical cyclone rainfall rates are projected to increase in the future (medium to high confidence) due to anthropogenic warming and accompanying increase in atmospheric moisture content.
-Modeling studies on average project an increase on the order of 10-15% for rainfall rates averaged within about 100 km of the storm for a 2 degree Celsius global warming scenario.
+- Tropical cyclone rainfall rates are projected to increase in the future (medium to high confidence) due to anthropogenic warming and accompanying increase in atmospheric moisture content.
+Modeling studies on average project an increase by about 14% (+6 to +22%) globally for rainfall rates averaged within about 100 km of the storm for a 2 degree Celsius global warming scenario.

 For the above tropical cyclone projections, the IPCC AR6 generally concluded there was high confidence as compared to medium-to-high confidence in the WMO assessment.
 Additional research was published between the reports, which can affect confidence levels.
 Also, confidence levels for assessment statements can vary between authors within a given report.

-• One study finds an increase in the fraction of tropical cyclone intensity estimates of at least Category 3 intensity both globally and in the Atlantic basin, over the past four decades.
+- One study finds an increase in the fraction of tropical cyclone intensity “fixes” (6-hourly observations) that are at least Category 3 intensity both globally and in the Atlantic basin, over the period 1979-2017.
 These observed changes have not been confidently attributed to anthropogenic forcing.
 The global increase was assessed to be detectable (i.e., not explainable by natural variability alone) with medium confidence by IPCC AR6.
-The increase in proportion of Category 3-5 intensities was reported to be mostly due to a global decrease in the number of Category 1-5 intensity estimates, with a slight global increase in number of Category 3-5 intensity estimates.
+The increase in proportion of Category 3-5 intensity “fixes” was reported to be mostly due to a global decrease in the number of Category 1-5 intensity “fixes”, together with a slight (non-significant) global increase in the number of Category 3-5 intensity “fixes”.

-• There is evidence for a slowing of tropical cyclone propagation speeds over the continental U.S. over the past century, but these observed changes have not yet been confidently linked to anthropogenic climate change.
+- There is evidence for a slowing of tropical cyclone propagation speeds over the continental U.S. over the past century–which could lead to higher precipitation accumulations in a given location–but these observed changes have not yet been confidently linked to anthropogenic climate change.
 This change is assessed to be detectable (i.e., not explainable by natural variability alone) with medium confidence by IPCC AR6.

-• According to IPCC AR6, there is high confidence that anthropogenic climate change has increased extreme tropical cyclone rainfall, based on available event attribution studies and physical understanding.
-However, they note the lack of clear detection of past trends at the global scale in this metric due to data limitations.
+- According to the IPCC AR6 Summary for Policymakers, there is high confidence that anthropogenic climate change has increased extreme tropical cyclone rainfall, based on available event attribution studies and physical understanding.
+However, they note that clear detection of past trends at the global scale in this metric is inhibited due to data limitations.
+IPCC AR6, in Chapter 11 of the above report, concludes that there is medium confidence, based on event attribution studies, that anthropogenic climate change has contributed to extreme rainfall in strong tropical cyclones.

-• In summary, it is premature to conclude with high confidence that human-caused increases in greenhouse gases have caused a change in past Atlantic basin hurricane activity that is outside the range of natural variability, although greenhouse gases are strongly linked to global warming.
+- In summary, it is premature to conclude with high confidence that human-caused increases in greenhouse gases have caused a change in past Atlantic basin hurricane activity that is outside the range of natural variability, although greenhouse gases are strongly linked to global warming.
 Some possible emerging human influences on past tropical cyclone activity were summarized above.
-These include, for the Atlantic, recent increases in rapid intensification probability, aerosol-driven changes in hurricane activity, and increases in extreme tropical cyclone precipitation in some regions.
-A number of measures of Atlantic hurricane activity have increased since 1980, but in the of case of metrics where much longer records are available, trends since 1980 are not representative of longer (e.g., century-scale) trends.
+These include, for the Atlantic, recent increases in rapid intensification probability, aerosol-driven changes in hurricane activity, increases in extreme tropical cyclone precipitation in some regions, and a slowing of storm propagation speeds over the U.S. A number of measures of Atlantic hurricane activity have increased since 1980, but in the of case of metrics where much longer records are available, trends since 1980 are not representative of longer (e.g., century-scale) trends.
 Substantial multidecadal variability in the Atlantic basin confounds efforts to detect long-term greenhouse gas-induced trends.
-At the global scale, increased intensities, rapid intensification, and fraction of tropical cyclone observations at high intensity are examples of possible emerging human influences, along with a poleward shift of the latitude of maximum tropical cyclone intensity in the Northwest Pacific basin.
+At the global scale, increased intensities, rapid intensification (especially in near-coastal regions), and fraction of tropical cyclone 6-hourly “fixes” at high intensity are examples of possible emerging human influences, along with a poleward shift of the latitude of maximum tropical cyclone intensity in the Northwest Pacific basin.
 Human activities may have already caused other changes in tropical cyclone activity, in the Atlantic or globally, that are not yet clearly apparent due to the small magnitude of these changes compared to natural variability, or due to observational limitations.

 2. Global Warming and Atlantic Hurricanes